 ACC111 Accounting Principles I 3

 CIS105 Survey of Computer Information Systems 3

 GBS120 Workplace Communication Skills (3) OR

 +GBS233 Business Communication (3) 3

-GBS151 Introduction to Business 3

-GBS205 Legal, Ethical and Regulatory Issues in

-Business 3

-MGT175 Business Organization and

-Management (3) OR

-MGT251 Human Relations in Business (3) 3

-MKT271 Principles of Marketing 3

 Courses available at CGCC are listed in the Course Descriptions section of this document.
 General Education Requirements are also listed.
 For the most current information regarding degree requirements, log on to curriculum.maricopa.edu